 Fireproof cabinets are designed for the safety of your documents and valuables.
 Sensitive and highly important paperwork should always be kept in a fireproof filing cabinet, and valuable materials should be kept in a fireproof safe.

-Anti-tip mechanisms are built into many lateral files and tall vertical files for the safety of the user.
-If multiple drawers full of paperwork on a tall filing cabinet are open at the same time, the unit is likely to fall over, which can lead to very serious injuries.
-An anti-tip mechanism allows only one drawer to be opened at a time, thus drastically reducing the chance of an accident.
+Anti-tip mechanisms are built into many lateral file cabinets and tall vertical file cabinets for safety.
+If multiple drawers full of paperwork on a tall filing cabinet are open at the same time, the unit is likely to fall over, which can lead to serious injuries.
+An anti-tip mechanism allows only 1 drawer to be opened at a time, drastically reducing the chance of an accident.

 Counterbalance weights are often added to taller filing cabinets as an additional safety precaution.
-These weights are typically made of concrete, lead or another heavy material and are built into the bottom of a cabinet to further reduce tipping and to add stability.
+These weights are typically made of concrete, lead, or another heavy material and are built into the bottom of a cabinet to further reduce tipping and add stability.

-Locking mechanisms are available on some filing cabinets, but not all, so be sure to read the product description if a locking mechanism is something you need.
-Be sure to also take note of what type of locking system the filing cabinet is equipped with.
-A central locking system will lock every drawer in the cabinet with a single lock.
+Locking mechanisms are available on some filing cabinets but not all, so be sure to read the product description if a locking mechanism is something you need.
+Take note of what type of locking system the filing cabinet is equipped with—a central locking system will lock every drawer in the cabinet with a single lock.
 Some filing cabinets, however, only come with the capability to lock one drawer.

 Hutches

-Hutches with doors are ideal for concealing items such as personal belongings and large files that won’t fit in your filing cabinet drawers.
+Hutches with doors are ideal for concealing personal belongings and large files that won't fit in your filing cabinet drawers.

 Open hutches resemble a bookshelf and work as a display area for books and décor.